Vijayanagara Empire: Economy

 When merchant ships docked, the merchandise was taken into official custody and taxes levied on all items sold.
 The security of the merchandise was guaranteed by the administration officials.
 Traders of many nationalities (Arabs, Persians, Guzerates, Khorassanians) settled in Calicut, drawn by the thriving trade business.
 Ship building prospered and keeled ships between 1000 and 1200 bahares (burden) were built without decks by sewing the entire hull with ropes rather than fastening them with nails.
 Ships sailed to the Red Sea ports of Aden and Mecca with Vijayanagara goods sold as far away as Venice.
 The empire's principal exports were pepper, ginger, cinnamon, cardamom, myrobalan, tamarind timber, anafistula, precious and semi-precious stones, pearls, musk, ambergris, rhubarb, aloe, cotton cloth and porcelain.
 Cotton yarn was shipped to Burma and indigo to Persia.
-Chief imports from Palestine were copper, quicksilver (mercury), vermilion, coral, saffron, coloured velvets, rose water, knives, colored camlets, gold and silver.
+Chief imports from Palestine were copper, quicksilver (mercury), vermilion, coral, saffron, coloured velvets, rose water, knives, coloured camlets, gold and silver.
 Persian horses were imported to Cannanore before a two-week land trip to the capital.
 Silk arrived from China and sugar from Bengal.

 Raised water-channel or aqueduct for city.